-PATH - Projects for Assistance in Transition from Homelessness: Working with the homeless mentally ill is the focus of this program.
+Path to Wholeness: Working with the homeless mentally ill is the focus of this program.
 Outreach is provided to individuals who are often unable to live in congregate living situations such as a shelter.
 For those that qualify, assistance is given with qualification for benefits.

 My Sister’s House: My Sister's House addresses domestic violence and sexual violence at a variety of levels.